 A final moment of glory came for Cal McVey in 1919 when he was invited to come to Cincinnati as an honored guest at a celebration of the 50th anniversary of baseball’s first professional team.
 He proudly rode in a festive parade prior to the opening of the World Series between the Reds and the Chicago White Sox.

-Calvin Alexander McVey died in San Francisco at the age of 69.
+Calvin Alexander McVey died on August 20, 1926, in San Francisco at the age of 76.
 His remains were cremated.
 In 1968 he was inducted posthumously into the Iowa Sports Hall of Fame.
 The best biographical sketches are by Liepa and Frederick Ivor-Campbell.
 Not many modern baseball fans are familiar with the exploits of Cal McVey, but 19th-century aficionados acknowledge him as one of baseball’s great pioneers.

 Frederick Ivor-Campbell, “Calvin Alexander McVey,” in Robert L. Tiemann and Mark Rucker, eds., Nineteenth Century Stars (Kansas City: Society for American Baseball Research, 1989).